Student in hardhat, protective eye gear, in lab

 UWM Startup Challenge

 Directed by the Lubar Entrepreneurship Center, the UWM Startup Challenge is an optional, co-curricular program that fosters our students’ innovative and entrepreneurial ideas.
 You can work alone or as part of a team as you gain the skills that come from entrepreneurial experience.
-More detail here.
+More detail about the UWM Startup Challenge can be found at this link.

 We’re Here to Help